nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning: More Details of

-\stitle{Data Tables.} Figure~\ref{fig:data_statistic} (a.1) shows that most tables in our dataset have 2--5 columns, with fewer than 50 tables having more than 8 columns.
-As Figure~\ref{fig:data_statistic} (a.2) illustrates (log scale), row counts range widely, from 10--1000 rows for many tables to outliers exceeding 10,000 rows.
+\stitle{Data Tables.} Figure~\ref{fig:data_statistic_old} (a.1) shows that most tables in our dataset have 2--5 columns, with fewer than 50 tables having more than 8 columns.
+As Figure~\ref{fig:data_statistic_old} (a.2) illustrates (log scale), row counts range widely, from 10--1000 rows for many tables to outliers exceeding 10,000 rows.
 This variety ensures that \dataset tests system performance across both small and large datasets.

 \stitle{Ambiguity Types and Levels.} An important contribution of \dataset is the systematic introduction of controlled ambiguity levels.
-As shown in Figure~\ref{fig:data_statistic} (b.1), the majority of samples (approximately 3,500) have an ambiguity level of 2, indicating that two valid visualizations exist.
+Figure~\ref{fig:data_statistic_old} (b.1) categorizes ambiguity by type: Data Transformation (DT) ambiguities are most prevalent ($\sim$ 3,500 examples), followed by Channel Mapping (CM) ambiguities ($\sim$ 1,500 examples), with Data Selection (DS) and Chart Type Selection (CT) ambiguities represented by approximately 900 and 400 examples, respectively.
+As shown in Figure~\ref{fig:data_statistic_old} (b.2), the majority of samples (approximately 3,500) have an ambiguity level of 2, indicating that two valid visualizations exist.
 The dataset also contains a substantial number of samples with ambiguity levels of 3, 4, and 5, enabling a thorough evaluation of systems under increasingly complex ambiguous scenarios.
-Figure~\ref{fig:data_state_by_k} further illustrates the relationship between ambiguity levels and two factors: chart types (left) and NL styles (right), showing comprehensive data coverage.
-Figure~\ref{fig:data_statistic} (b.2) categorizes ambiguity by type: Data Transformation (DT) ambiguities are most prevalent ($\sim$ 3,500 examples), followed by Channel Mapping (CM) ambiguities ($\sim$ 1,500 examples), with Data Selection (DS) and Chart Type Selection (CT) ambiguities represented by approximately 900 and 400 examples, respectively.
+Figure~\ref{fig:data_statistic_old} (c.2) and (d.2) further illustrates the relationship between ambiguity levels and two factors: chart types (c.2) and NL styles (d.2), showing comprehensive data coverage.

-\stitle{Visualizations.} Figure~\ref{fig:data_statistic} (c.1) shows the distribution of chart types in \dataset.
+\stitle{Visualizations.} Figure~\ref{fig:data_statistic_old} (c.1) shows the distribution of chart types in \dataset.
 Pie charts are the most common, with around 6,000 examples, followed by bar charts ($\sim$4,000) and heatmaps ($\sim$3,500).
 Additionally, line charts ($\sim$2,800), boxplots ($\sim$2,000), and scatter plots ($\sim$1,500) are also well-represented, ensuring that the benchmark covers all major visualization types.
 This distribution reflects common visualization practices, where pie and bar charts are widely used for categorical comparisons, while the other types serve specialized analytical needs.